 The first step in troubleshooting non-working hearing aids is make sure the hearing aid is turned on and getting power.

 - All models using non-rechargeable batteries use the battery door as the on/off switch.
-Open the battery door and then slowly close it feeling for the resistance of the battery contacts making contact with the battery
+Open the battery door and then slowly close it, feeling for the resistance of the battery contacts making contact with the battery

 - Any moisture in the battery compartment, even a thin film on the battery-door, can drain a battery in minutes.
 Make sure the entire battery compartment is dry and the battery contacts are in position to engage the battery as the battery door closes.

-- Make sure you are using a known good battery by testing it in the other hearing aid if possible.
+- Make sure you are using a good battery by testing it in the other hearing aid if possible.
 If the battery isn’t the problem, a blockage is the next most likely problem.

 Sound enters a hearing aid through holes in the case called microphone ports.
-Once amplified, sound leaves the instrument by way of a sound tube which delivers the hearing aid’s output into the ear canal.
+Once amplified, the sound leaves the instrument by way of a sound tube which delivers the hearing aid’s output into the ear canal.